 Tomamu is one of Japan’s best ski resorts for families, with plenty of facilities, activities and services to make for an easy and enjoyable ski holiday.
 Fortunately it’s also got some of the best off-piste tree skiing in the country and, better still, it’s completely legal.
 Powder-hungry skiers and boarders will be delighted!
+New this season is Club Med Tomamu - an all-inclusive ski package option, perfect for families, couples, and first timers.
+Allow the guides at Club Med to show you around the resort area and give you tips to improve your skiing.

 - Amazing facilities for families, including plenty of indoor and outdoor activities.